mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 target server, as long as they all require the same Protocol (IPv4) / Next Header (IPv6) value, this would lead to the use of the same flow ID for all connections.
-As such this is not recommended for connection-oriented transmissions the flow mode supports to specify some additional upper layer protocol selectors, e.g. TCP source and destination port, to enable multiple CONNECT-IP request for the same three tuple.
+As such this is not recommended for connection-oriented transmissions.
+In order to enable multiple flow forwadring asssociation to the same server, the flow forwading mode supports a way to specify some additional upper layer protocol selectors, e.g. TCP source and destination port, to enable multiple CONNECT-IP request for the same three tuple.